Murica "Bison" Tank Company

 "MERCURIAL THRUST!"

-One of the holy knights hurled a spear glowing with divine magic.
-It skimmed past Stan's arm, slicing a line of streaming blood.
+A holy knight hurled a spear blazing with divine magic.
+It skimmed past Stan's arm, carving a hot line of blood through the air.

 Stan roared and spun, swinging his GAU-8 like a baseball bat.